dtrelogan/react-formstate/docs/introduction.md

 &nbsp;

-Comparing the examples, react-formstate saves some effort in terms of initializing an empty form and dealing with updates to immutable state, but using advanced javascript features makes it kind of a wash in terms of which approach is better.
+Comparing the examples, react-formstate saves some effort in terms of initializing an empty form and dealing with updates to immutable state, but at this point the form written with react-formstate isn't necessarily more elegant or more maintainable than the form written in raw react.

 Now let's try to add simple validation: